cosmos/cosmos/README.md

 blockchain, such as the validator set, predefined parameters of the system, as well as software and wetware protocol upgrades.

-All gnut holders are responsible for voting on all proposals.
-Failing to vote on a proposal in a timely manner will result in the gnut holder losing `AbsenteeismPenalty` (DEFAULT 0.5%) of its gnuts at most once per `AbsenteeismPenaltyWindow` (DEFAULT 1 week) time period.
+All gnug holders are responsible for voting on all proposals.
+Failing to vote on a proposal in a timely manner will result in the gnug holder losing `AbsenteeismPenalty` (DEFAULT 0.5%) of its gnugs at most once per `AbsenteeismPenaltyWindow` (DEFAULT 1 week) time period.

-Each proposal requires a deposit of `MinimumProposalDeposit` tokens, which may be a combination one or more tokens include gnuts.
+Each proposal requires a deposit of `MinimumProposalDeposit` tokens, which may be a combination one or more tokens include gnugs.
 For each proposal, the voter may vote to take the deposit.
-If more than half of the voters choose to take the deposit (e.g. because the proposal was spam), the deposit goes to the reserve pool, except any gnuts which are burned.
+If more than half of the voters choose to take the deposit (e.g. because the proposal was spam), the deposit goes to the reserve pool, except any gnugs which are burned.

 For each proposal, voters may vote with the following options: